lbrios/essex-service-design-toolkit/docs/documentation/core/common-service-patterns/service-patterns/apply-for-something/apply-for-something-ecc-does/before-applying.md

 * if this is the kind of service that users may complete on behalf of someone else - if so, how does that change the journey
 * accessible offline versions of documents and applications
 * whether this application impacts upon any other future decisions
+* whether there are legal or other requirements to access the service – see the content strategy for communicating these in an accessible way

 ## Data considerations
 Things to consider include: